 Daniel Schuler Gave Conflicting Reports About His Wife's Drinking

-Daniel Schuler gave conflicting testimony in the weeks and months following the accident in regards to his wife’s drinking.
+Daniel Schuler gave conflicting testimony in regards to his wife’s drinking.
 He claimed at one point he had never seen his wife drink, a statement that seemed strangely defensive.
-He would later admit that he and Diane Schuler did drink together two nights before the crash, but denied she had been drinking the night or morning proceeding the accident.
+He later admitted that he and Diane Schuler did drink together two nights before the crash, but denied she had been drinking the night or morning proceeding the crash.

 His conflicting statements are highly suspicious.
 This has raised public suspicion that she had a debilitating drinking problem he was actively covering up.

 Tragedies tend to breed conspiracy theories, especially those with contested facts.
 While it’s now widely believed Diane Schuler was definitively under the influence while driving, people still think there’s more to the story Some Reddit users speculate perhaps the crash was intentional.
 Did Diane Schuler deliberately crash her car as a murder/suicide to get revenge on her husband Daniel Schuler?

 Users who’ve seen the documentary There’s Something Wrong With Aunt Diane feel there’s a lot left to be revealed about Diane Schuler’s relationship with her husband.
 Daniel Schuler certainly comes off as less than sympathetic in the documentary.
 His intense refusal to admit his wife abused drugs or alcohol can be read as suspicious.
 However, it’s unfortunately impossible to prove anything given Diane Schuler passed away.

 Were Schuler's Impulsive Spending And Lack Of Emotions Warning Signs?